Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 Player 3 has 4 dollars, and his fighting capacity is 3.<br>

 * Strategies <br>
-	Each player has three strategies.
+	Each player has three strategies.<br>
-	Player 1: ① Not to cooperate ② Cooperate with player 2 and provide x dollars to persuade player2 ③ Cooperate with player3 and provide x dollars to persuade player3
+	Player 1: ① Not to cooperate ② Cooperate with player 2 and provide x dollars to persuade player2 ③ Cooperate with player3 and provide x dollars to persuade player3<br>
-	Player 2: ① Not to cooperate ② Cooperate with player 1 ③ Cooperate with player3 Player 3: ① Not to cooperate ② Cooperate with player 1 ③ Cooperate with player2
+	Player 2: ① Not to cooperate ② Cooperate with player 1 ③ Cooperate with player3<br>
+	Player 3: ① Not to cooperate ② Cooperate with player 1 ③ Cooperate with player2<br>